Brisbane Entertainment Centre

-The Brisbane Entertainment Centre is a multi-purpose indoor arena located in Boondall, in the northern suburbs of Brisbane, Australia.
+The Brisbane Entertainment Centre is a multi-purpose indoor arena and concert venue located in Boondall, in the northern suburbs of Brisbane, Australia.
+The facility also houses a sporting complex and small function rooms which are available to hire for wedding receptions and business functions.
 The centre is managed by ASM Global.
-The centre also houses a sporting complex and small function rooms which are available to hire for wedding reception and business functions.

 The centre's large audience capacity is mostly used for the staging of concerts and musical theatre shows.
 It has also staged ice-skating shows, including Disney On Ice.
 The Entertainment Centre was also the filming venue for all three series of the original Australian series of Gladiators in 1995.

 History

 The Brisbane Entertainment Centre was built by the Brisbane City Council opened on Thursday 20 February 1986 with the first event being ice dancers Torvill and Dean.
 On 1 July 2002, the ownership was transferred to Stadiums Queensland.
 It has been operated since 1986 by ASM Global (formerly AEG Ogden Brisbane Pty Ltd).